MicroCryoCrusher

 The MicroCryoCrusher consists of a body (or NUT) and two screw plungers, one longer than the other.
 It come assembled.

-- Insert appropriately sized pre-frozen sample in the open end.
+2. Insert an appropriately sized pre-frozen sample into the open end.
 (Fresh tissue will stick to the cold metal and cannot be easily inserted into the MicroCryoCrusher).
-The long screw plunger is screwed back into the NUT and the whole unit is cooled again in the liquid nitrogen.
+The long screw plunger is screwed back into the NUT and the whole unit is cooled again with liquid nitrogen.

-- Hand tighten the screw plungers to compact and crush the tissue sample.
+3. Hand-tighten the two screw plungers to compact and crush the tissue sample.
 Do not use tools to tighten.

-- Remove the short screw plunger (marked with a yellow spot) and tap out the pulverized tissue.
-If tissue remains in the body, completely screw down the long screw plunger to expel the tissue.
+4. Remove the short screw plunger (marked with a yellow spot) and tap out the pulverized tissue.
+If tissue remains in the body, completely screw down the long screw plunger and it will expel the tissue.